mesudegrn/portfolio/README.md

 - **Engineering & Process Tools:** ASD S100D, Business Process Management (BPM), MS Project, Jira

 ## 🎯 My Goals
-- To specialize in project management and production planning
+- To specialize in project management and digital tranformation
 - To lead innovative projects integrating technology into processes
 - To contribute to global production and process improvement